 The Halo Infinite threat sensor is one of the most useful pieces of equipment you can find, and it's one you'll want to use whenever you get it in a multiplayer match.
-It lights up your radar and shows you where enemies are, though 343 is less than keen on telling you how to actually use the Threat Sensor.
+It lights up your radar and shows you where enemies are through walls, though the game is less than keen on telling you how to actually use the Threat Sensor.

 Read more: Are assassinations in Halo Infinite?